 The Nick Maughan Foundation is actively involved in developing and financing infrastructure projects in the Mbale district in collaboration with its operating partners at Harpenden Spotlight on Africa and PEAS.

 We are building schools and medical facilities to give the local people the infrastructure that they need for a better future, and we are very grateful to the Ugandan government for the great help that we have received in doing so.

-Riverside School is a secondary school with capacity for around 1,250 children that will open its doors to the first students in 2022.
+The NMF Riverside School is a secondary school with capacity for around 1,250 children that will open its doors to the first students in 2023.
 It includes a state-of-the-art IT centre that will teach valuable technology skills, dormitories for children who need to board, sports facilities and a beautiful learning environment.

-Maternity Centre is a new medical facility specialising in childbirth, infant and women’s health that will open in the summer of 2022.
-Presently there is no such facility and babies are born at home, considerably increasing the mortality risk to both the mother and child.
+The NMF Maternity Centre is a new medical facility specialising in childbirth, infant and women’s health that opened in the summer of 2022.
+The facility is the first of its kind in the region, and will serve to hugely improve the maternal health outcomes of the region.